chadi-kazan/trading_system/README.md

    ```
    Set `VITE_API_BASE_URL` in `.env` (or via shell) if the API runs on a non-default host/port.

 The dashboard supports symbol search, price/EMA charting, per-strategy confidence views, and aggregated signal summaries powered by the new backend endpoints.
 If the API returns HTTP 429, simply wait a few seconds before refreshing to respect Alpha Vantage throttling.
+Tailwind CSS powers the UI; tweak design tokens in dashboard_web/tailwind.config.ts as needed.
 For research workflows, clone the reporting notebook via `python main.py notebook`.
 The command copies `notebooks/backtest_analysis_template.ipynb` to a working location (default `notebooks/trading_dashboard.ipynb`).
 Set `--force` to overwrite existing dashboards.

 Example: